Облачная платформаAdvanced

 Description

-This add-on includes the Prometheus-operator and Prometheus components and provides easy-to-use, end-to-end Kubernetes cluster monitoring.
+This add-on includes the Prometheus Operator and Prometheus components and provides easy-to-use, end-to-end Kubernetes cluster monitoring.

-This add-on monitors abnormal events of cluster nodes and connects to a third-party monitoring platform.
+This add-on monitors abnormal events of cluster nodes and connects with a third-party monitoring platform.
 It is a daemon running on each node.
 It collects node issues from different daemons and reports them to the API server.
 It can run as a DaemonSet or a daemon.

 This add-on is an aggregator for monitoring data of core cluster resources.